YEASIN49/Hyperledger-Fabric-Fabcar/READMe.md

 ```
 cd fabcar/fabcar-client/
 ```
 10. Now, go to the, extension tab of vscode and search 'live server'.
 You will find a lot of options.
-Insall the extension shown in the image:
+Install the extension shown in the image:
 ![App Screenshot](./_readme-image/17_install_live_server.png)

 11. Now, click the **index.html** file and start **live-server** from the  bottom-right of the vscode.